Khamenei's potential win-win: anti-western president and return to Iran nuclear deal

 "America should immediately return to the deal and fulfil its obligations under the deal."

-Alex Vatanka, director of the Iran programme at the Middle East Institute, said Mr Khamenei could have it both ways if a deal were reached before President Hassan Rouhani leaves office.
+Alex Vatanka, director of the Iran programme at the Middle East Institute think tank, said Mr Khamenei could have it both ways if a deal were reached before President Hassan Rouhani leaves office.

 “Mr Raisi can claim credit and the regime will sell it as his ‘tough’ line forced the hands of the western powers,” Mr Vatanka told The National.